 Many funding sources require local funding match.
 Unless the CCJPA partners with a willing local jurisdiction, lacking any taxing authority (the CCJPA has no authority in that regard) the CCJPA has no source of local funding and is only supported, with very rare exceptions, by state funding, whether operating or capital.
-Shown in
+Funding sources are described below as to the applicability to CCJPA's Bicycle Access Plan projects and other parameters related to being eligible for funding.